Docker configuration

 Step 2: Create a Nakama configuration file #

-Create a custom configuration file, for example my-config.yml
+Create a custom configuration file, for example my-config.yml, and place it in the /data folder you mounted.

 PostgreSQL example #